 Figure 18.4-1: MT-SDT with/without UE context relocation

-1. DL user data and/or DL NAS signalling are received at the Last Serving gNB for the UE in RRC_INACTIVE state.
+1. DL user data and/or DL NAS signalling are received at the Last Serving gNB for the UE in RRC_INACTIVE state, or RAN Paging request message is received at the Last Serving gNB for the UE in RRC_INACTIVE state with long eDRX(cycle) beyond 10.24 seconds.

 2. The Last Serving gNB may send MT-SDT information to the neighbour gNBs within the RNA, via XnAP RAN PAGING message.